-Infants follow their own individualized schedule.
+Infants follow their own individualized schedules.
 Toddler and preschool students are encouraged to rest for at least one hour.
 Quiet activities are programmed for children who are unable to rest.
 Naptime is approximately two hours in length.

 Yes, Vincent Massey is catered by Wholesome Kids Catering.
-WKC is a leading children’s caterer, who provides high quality meals and snacks for children attending child care and schools.
+WKC is a leading children’s caterer, who provides high-quality meals and snacks for children attending child care and schools.
 A hot, nutritious lunch is provided as well as two well-balanced snacks every day.
-We are a nut, pork, and shellfish free facility.
+We are a nut, pork, and shellfish-free facility.
 Alternative food choices are available to those children with other food allergies and/or restrictions.
-Our menus are reviewed annually through a registered dietician based on the Canada Food guide and the provincial Child Care and Early Years Act.
+Our menus are reviewed annually through a registered dietician based on the Canada Food Guide and the provincial Child Care and Early Years Act.

-Homogenized milk is provided for students in our infant program and 2% milk is provided at lunch time for all other programs.
+Homogenized milk is provided for students in our infant program and 2% milk is provided at lunchtime for all other programs.
 Water is available throughout the day.
 You can bring in alternative beverage choices for your child.

 Who else will have contact with my child?
 Are there students or other adults working or volunteering in the program?
 If yes, who are they?
 What responsibilities do they have?
 How long and how often are they at the program?
 Can I meet them?